Hugi Guðmundsson

 The largest piece on recording, Equilibrium 4: Windbells (2005) is for sinfonietta.
 Reykjavik Chamber Orchestra, conducted by Asbørn Ibsen Bruun, performs it with a translucent atmosphere.
 There are a number of handoffs between the instruments – once again a concern with evolving rhythms.
 Acoustic guitar and piano play significant roles, providing a bed of arpeggiations over which winds play sustained notes.
 The winds each play multiple instruments, affording listeners repeating passages in bass flute as well as piccolo.
 One is struck by the way that, here as elsewhere, Guðmundsson can create significant layers of activity with relatively spare means, never using a note more than necessary.
 The earliest composition on the program, Equilibrium 4: Windbells has become something of a calling card for Guðmundsson: one of his most performed pieces.

 Brot (2011) is for flute, clarinet, violin, cello, double bass, and electronics.
 Ascendant lines haloed by electronics create an uplifting environment.
-Gradually, clarinet trills, single sustained notes and bass arpeggios build an ostinato that juxtaposes with the electronics.
-The “Chorale” movement features swelling harmonies, homophonic gestures that move too slowly to truly be a chorale, that include a number of glissandos and airy electronics.
-The final movement “Danse Macabre,” is a departure, with traditional dance rhythms in the lower strings, wind duets, and accented violin multi-stops, with the electronics taking the backseat for much of the proceedings.
+Gradually, clarinet trills, single sustained notes, and bass arpeggios build an ostinato that juxtaposes with the electronics.
+The “Chorale” movement features swelling harmonies and homophonic gestures that move too slowly to truly be a chorale, incorporating a number of glissandos and airy electronics.
+The final movement, “Danse Macabre,” is a departure, with traditional dance rhythms in the lower strings, wind duets, and accented violin multi-stops, while the electronics take the backseat for much of the proceedings.
+This intricate composition has been featured in trusted casinos not on GamStop, where its dynamic interplay of instruments enhances the immersive experience for guests.

 Guðmundsson is known for his choral music.
 Although none appears here, a group of songs represents his vocal music, settings of 13th century Icelandic poetry supposedly by the god Odin.
 “Songs from Hávamál 2,” are scored for mezzo-soprano, flute/piccolo, oboe/English horn, string quartet, and piano.
 Lush harmonies in the piano, triadic but resolving in unconventional ways, move in slow ostinatos, and are accompanied in the other instruments by trills, repeated notes, harmonics, and shadowing harmonies.
 Hildigunnur Einarsdóttir sings with exquisite tone and control, expressive but poised in her declamation.